simerplaha/JustSQL/README.md

 - ORMs, DSLs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
-- Debugging performance issues by ORM generated queries, translating back and forth between SQL and ORM types is time-consuming.
+- Debugging performance issues in ORM generated queries, translating back and forth between SQL and ORM types is time-consuming.
 - Many ORMs do not have any support for `EXPLAIN ANALYZE` statements.
 - IDEs have much better support/plugins for executing and analysing plain SQL queries versus custom DSLs.

-Performance critical applications that want to write unrestricted SQL with type-safety added to query results & parameters would find JustSQL easy to work with.

 # Sponsors